-Good barrer epaces dan reades the need for lendes

 REDLAND THE PARK CAFTU ROGERS ST MEAKIN PARK

 Considerable buffer Hospital campus and Limited external buffer Some capacity to Limited external buffer

 space with existing golf courses provide space apart from provide external buffer space apart from

 nature reserves buffer. hospital schools

 Neighbouring hospital Compromised on some

 campus and adjacent areas by steep slope of

 commercial area may river bank, derelict ward

 compromise aspects of and neighbouring

 this buffer services eg DSQ and

 Suitability of future use Juvenile Justice Centre

 of land for this purpose

 is also unknown-

 unlikely to be factored

 into planning

+TOPOGRAPHY

-TOPOGRAPHY Ir mportance: Nice to Hav ⁄e An elevated site with An elevated site with long views and vistas into the distance is preferable, but the site of the facility must be reasonably level.
-REDLAND REDLAND THE PARK CAFTU ROGERS ST MEAKIN PARK Site is undeveloped but natural topography is unlikely to afford long views to the distance Site affords long views to the distance from some areas Site does not offer long views into the distance.
-Site does not offer long views into the distance Site not elevated limited views
+An elevated site with long views and vistas into the distance is preferable, but the site of the facility must be reasonably level.

+REDLAND THE PARK CAFTU ROGERS ST MEAKIN PARK

+Site is undeveloped but Site affords long views Site does not offer long Site does not offer long Site not elevated limited

+natural topography is to the distance from views into the distance. views into the distance views

+unlikely to afford long some areas

+views to the distance

+CLIMATE / ASPECT

+Good cooling breezes are desirable for personal comfort and to reduce the need for air-conditioning.

-CLIMATE / ASPECT Ir mportance: Nice to Hav /e r personal comfort and Site must allow build lings to predominantly face north and south to o maximise opportunitie es for natural cooling and light REDLAND THE PARK CAFTU ROGERS ST MEAKIN PARK Extent of breezes Significant breezes Extent of cooling Unsure as to the extent Level of cooling breezes uncertain but proximity likely at sites breezes difficult to of cooling breezes difficult to gauge to the bay likely to be overlooking the river determine Established trees likely favourable in this regard favourable in this regard Open spaces may Unlikely given buildings to offer shade contribute to breezes in closely neighbouring the other sites site
+Site must allow buildings to predominantly face north and south to maximise opportunities for natural cooling and light

+REDLAND THE PARK CAFTU ROGERS ST MEAKIN PARK Extent of breezes Significant breezes Extent of cooling Unsure as to the extent Level of cooling breezes uncertain but proximity likely at sites breezes difficult to of cooling breezes difficult to gauge to the bay likely to be overlooking the river determine Established trees likely favourable in this regard Open spaces may Unlikely given buildings to offer shade contribute to breezes in closely neighbouring the other sites site